 GLP-1s do not replace resmetirom for patients who need a dedicated MASH drug.
 Different mechanisms, different populations, different clinical decisions.
 Some patients may eventually be on both.

-And GLP-1s are not approved for liver disease.
-Repeating this because it matters for how you frame the conversation with your doctor: "I read that the ESSENCE trial showed liver benefit with semaglutide — can we check whether my liver is improving?" is a reasonable thing to bring up at your next visit.
-"I want Wegovy for my fatty liver" will, in 2026, run into a wall at the PA desk.
+And outside the specific MASH-with-fibrosis indication Wegovy now carries, GLP-1s are still not approved for liver disease broadly.
+This matters for how you frame the conversation with your doctor: "I read that the ESSENCE trial showed liver benefit with semaglutide — can we check whether my liver is improving?" is a reasonable thing to bring up at your next visit.
+"I want Wegovy for my mild fatty liver" — without MASH and F2-F3 fibrosis — will, in 2026, still run into a wall at the PA desk.

 The two-year outlook

-The next 18–24 months will clarify a lot.
+The next 18–24 months will settle a lot of open questions.

-Tirzepatide's Phase 3 MASH program should read out, giving the dual GIP/GLP-1 agonist the same quality of evidence semaglutide already has from ESSENCE.
-If the results hold, Eli Lilly will face the same file-or-don't decision Novo Nordisk is sitting on.
+Tirzepatide's Phase 3 MASH program should read out, finally giving the dual GIP/GLP-1 agonist the same caliber of evidence semaglutide already has from ESSENCE.
+If the results hold, Eli Lilly will face the same filing decision Novo Nordisk already acted on with Wegovy's MASH approval.

 Survodutide's SYNCHRONIZE Phase 3 program will determine whether dual GLP-1/glucagon agonism — with its more direct hepatic mechanism — outperforms pure GLP-1 approaches on fibrosis reversal.